cinghie/yii2-elasticemail/README.md

 Configuration
 -------------

-Set on your configuration file, in modules section
+Set on your configuration file

 ```